 "Congratulations, Manuela just gave you a car," Carey told the contestant.

 "We took a commercial break and I was still very overwhelmed," said Arbelaez.
 "I was in tears.
 I thought, 'Well, this is it.'
 I asked the producers, 'Am I going to be fired?'
 They started laughing and told me of course I wouldn't be fired."

-Arbelaez has been showcasing prizes on "The Price is Right" for six years.
-She was surprised by the attention her blunder has garnered.
-The clip on the show's official YouTube channel has received more than 3 million views.
+Arbelaez, who has been showcasing prizes on "The Price is Right" for six years, has been surprised by the attention her blunder has garnered and the clip on the show's official YouTube channel has received more than 3 million views.

-Arbelaez said she wasn't reprimanded for the error and $21,960 wasn't deducted from her paycheck.
-She noted that there have been many model mishaps over the show's 43 seasons.
+Arbelaez said she wasn't reprimanded for the error and $21,960 wasn't deducted from her paycheck, though she noted that there have been many model mishaps over the show's 43 seasons.

 "There was an occasion when a girl crashed a car into Door 3 and another gave away a trip to Disneyland," Arbelaez recalled.
 "There have been small things like that over the years, but I think my mistake was the most expensive in the history of the show."

-Arbelaez hasn't played "Five Price Tags" since her gaffe.
-She said the next time she's manning those giant price tags, she'll reveal the answers extremely slowly and double-check each guess with Carey.
+Arbelaez hasn't played "Five Price Tags" since her gaffe, but said the next time she's manning those giant price tags, she'll reveal the answers extremely slowly and double-check each guess with Carey.